The Kaiserklamm at Brandenberg is located in one of the most beautiful canyon landscapes of Austria.

 freely accessible (after heavy rainfall the gorge could be impassable)

-freely accessible (except parking space fee)
+freely accessible (except parking space fee of 5.00 Euros for the whole day)